 Over 97% of Americans believe that farmed animals should have welfare protections.
 Tell Congress to act – sign our petition demanding federal legislation extending Prop 12’s animal welfare protections nationwide.

-What is happening in the legal case?
+What happened in the legal case?

-When will it be heard?
+When was it heard?

 Animal Law Updates that Improved the World for Animals this Month - One Green Planet